denichodev/ruth-website/src/pages/about/index.md

 My experience in this field is as young as that toddler that always cries and begs for only-god-knows-what in your flight it drives everyone crazy.
 5 years 🙄.
 I really like the process to create something for brands.
 I think I really really really like it that 20 more years in this field is OK with me.

+## But what do I do, exactly?

+Copywriting

+Content writing

+UX writing

+## Why do I care about good writing so much?

+For me, writing is a design skill.
+No matter if it's on the interface or behind.
+We understand complex scenarios and explore different points of view through good writing.
+As technology becomes more personalised and automated, it’s even more important to make those pixels sounds more human.

 I’m on my happiest from when I create things.
 Work with me!